Open and Receiver In Canal RIC Hearing Aids (Open / RIC)

 Advantages of Open / Receiver In Canal (RIC) Hearing Aids

-Reduced Feedback - compared with many other hearing aid types, users of Open / Receiver In Canal (RIC) hearing aids report a significant reduction in feedback producing annoying and sometimes embarrassing whistling noises.
+- Reduced Feedback - Compared with many other hearing aid types, users of Open / Receiver In Canal (RIC) hearing aids report a significant reduction in feedback producing annoying and sometimes embarrassing whistling noises.
 This is due to the separation of the two main components leading to less signal confusion within the device itself.

-Open Ear Canal - unlike other types of hearing aids which cover the entire ear canal, the Open / RIC style of hearing aid leaves the ear canal partially open.
+- Open Ear Canal - Unlike other types of hearing aids which cover the entire ear canal, the Open / RIC style of hearing aid leaves the ear canal partially open.
 This causes less of the issues of occlusion of the ear such as hearing your own voice louder or it sounding hollow, feeling that your ear is blocked or chewing food sounding noisy or unpleasant.

-Natural Sound - users of Open / Receiver In Canal (RIC) hearing aids often report that they produce a much more natural sound than many other types of hearing aids.
+- Natural Sound - Users of Open / Receiver In Canal (RIC) hearing aids often report that they produce a much more natural sound than many other types of hearing aids.
 This is due to both the lack of ear occlusion and also the speaker/receiver being directly in the ear canal where it is less susceptible to distortion.

-Comfortable - because they are split into two parts Open / Receiver In Canal (RIC) hearing aids are much smaller and more lightweight, making them extremely comfortable and easy to wear.
-Many users report that after only a few minutes of wearing one they completely forget that they are there.
+- Comfortable - Because they are split into two parts Open / Receiver In Canal (RIC) hearing aids are much smaller and more lightweight, making them extremely comfortable and easy to wear.
+Many users report that after only a few minutes of wearing one, they completely forget that they are there.

 Disadvantages of Open / Receiver In Canal (RIC) Hearing Aids

-Receiver Susceptible to Damage - due to its position in the ear canal, the receiver/speaker portion of an Open / Receiver In Canal (RIC) hearing aid is much more susceptible to damage from natural ear moisture and sweat than for many other hearing aid types.
-The receiver will usually need replacing/repairing every 1-2 years.
-The repair/replacement process is usually quite quick and can easily be completed by your audiologist, however this can inevitably result in extra hassle and cost.
+- Receiver Susceptible to Damage - Due to its position in the ear canal, the receiver/speaker portion of an Open / Receiver In Canal (RIC) hearing aid is much more susceptible to damage from natural ear moisture and sweat than for many other hearing aid types.

-Increased Chance of Loss - because Open / Receiver In Canal (RIC) hearing aids are so small they are much more susceptible to loss than the larger and Behind The Ear (BTE) types.
+- Increased Chance of Loss - Because Open / Receiver In Canal (RIC) hearing aids are so small they are much more susceptible to loss than the larger and Behind The Ear (BTE) types.
 However simply getting into a good routine of removing them only at night and placing them in a specific and safe location can usually dramatically reduce the instances of loss.

-Costly - compared to many Behind The Ear (BTE) and some other hearing aid types, Open / Receiver In Canal (RIC) can be more expensive.
+- Costly - Compared to many Behind The Ear (BTE) and some other hearing aid types, Open / Receiver In Canal (RIC) can be more expensive.
 However many users find that the advantages of Open / RIC hearing aids offset the increased cost.

 To find out more about Open / Receiver In Canal (RIC) hearing aids and many of the other hearing aid types available contact our experts today and arrange for your free hearing test with one of our network of qualified local audiologists.
+To View full details of other types of Hearing Aid in more detail, learn more by clicking on the links below

 Behind The Ear Hearing Aids (BTE)